janse180/dynamiccluster/deploy.md

 Quantity defines the minimum number and maximum number of worker nodes in this resource.

-Priority sets the priority of the resource, lower number goes first.
+Priority sets the priority of the resource, lower number means higher priority.
 If multiple resources are suitable for a job, the highest priority one will be chosen.
 If they have the same priority, the one with less worker nodes will be chosen.

     resource-name: